Pacifiers, soothers, binkies and dummies.

 Always keep an eye on your child and inspect the pacifier before giving it to them.

-- Don’t coat the pacifier in sugar or any other sweet substance in an attempt to get them to use it.
-This can lead to cavities.
+- Don’t coat the pacifier in sugar or other sweet substances.
+This is sometimes known as a trick to get them to take to the pacifier, but it can actually lead to cavities.

 If you notice any of these problems, you should stop using pacifiers, at least for now.
 And it might be a good idea to ask your pediatrician about it. (source)